luisfnovoa/python/README.md

 # python
-Multiple projects oriented in my primary programming skills in Cybersecurity
+Multiple projects oriented in my primary programming skills in Python into Cybersecurity